CheyenneMDavid/Just-Cakes/README.md

 ---

-## Development Challenges & Solutions.
+## Development Challenges & Solutions

 During the development of _Just Cakes_, I encountered a number of issues.
 These are some of the notable ones and the solutions I found...